with-regard/regard-ios/README.md

     [Regard optIn];             // Opts in the current user [Regard optOut];            // Opts out the current user [Regard optInByDefault];    // Opts in the current user if this is the first time they've used the app

+The iOS client tries to batch events in order to reduce power consumption and network usage.
+By default it will only send events on application startup once per day.
+It's possible to force it to send events immediately using the following code:

+    [[Regard withRegard] flushCachedEvents];